Filament

 Creality Filament System (CFS)

 Section titled “Creality Filament System (CFS)”The CFS is an enclosed filament storage and delivery system for Creality printers.
 It ships on the K2 series, and is also supported on the K1, K1C, and K1 Max once you install Creality’s official CFS upgrade kit and firmware.
 Each CFS unit holds 4 spools of filament, and up to 4 units can be connected (16 total slots).
-HelixScreen auto-detects CFS — and the correct macro dialect for your printer (K2 uses CR_BOX_* macros, K1 series uses BOX_*) — when connected.
+HelixScreen auto-detects CFS when connected, along with the set of commands your printer’s firmware actually understands — there are three, and it works this out from the firmware itself rather than assuming based on your printer model.

 K1 series note: CFS on the K1, K1C, and K1 Max requires Creality’s official CFS upgrade firmware (v2.3.5.33 or newer).
-HelixScreen detects the K1 macro dialect automatically; no manual configuration is needed.
+Detection is automatic; no manual configuration is needed.

 Slot Layout